linslin/pagingSlider/README.md

 - slide to pages with touch swipes
 - auto switch to pages by clicking menu item
 - animated mobile pagebrowser
-- integrated touch events with QuoJS
+- integrated touch events with quoJS

 ## Screenshots